2002 Bristow Helicopters Sikorsky S-76A crash: Search and rescue

 The rig Standby Vessel, Putford Achilles, which was about 1.5 mi from the location, immediately launched its two fast rescue craft, which recovered four bodies and some floating debris.
 The search was continued, resulting in the recovery of another body.
 Great Yarmouth Coastguard launched rescue helicopters and other vessels arrived on the scene that night, but no survivors or further bodies were recovered from the surface of the sea.

-An underwater search for the six missing bodies began on 17 July, the debris field was located in 40 m of water by a remotely operated vehicle from the vessel Kommandor Subsea on 19 July.
-The Diving Support Vessel Mayo arrived later that day and began the recovery of bodies and wreckage, five more bodies being retrieved.
+An underwater search for the six missing bodies began on 17 July.
+The debris field was located in 40 m of water by a remotely operated vehicle from the vessel Kommandor Subsea on 19 July.
+The Diving Support Vessel Mayo arrived later that day and began the recovery of bodies and wreckage, with five more bodies being retrieved.
 An underwater search for the remaining missing body was eventually halted on 23 July.
 A surface vessel search was maintained for two more days and an aerial search until 30 July, without success.